lshtm-gigs/gigs/README.md

 ### Available international growth standards

-GIGS facilitates the proper use of international growth standards, which are growth charts developed using international samples of healthy singleton children born to mothers that had their health needs met during pregnancy.
-They represent an international standard of ‘optimal’ growth.
-GIGS implements international growth standards from the WHO and INTERGROWTH-21<sup>st</sup> project:
+*gigs* facilitates the proper use of international growth standards, which are growth charts developed using international samples of healthy singleton children born to mothers that had their health needs met during pregnancy.
+They represent an international standard of ‘optimal’ growth. **gigs** implements international growth standards from the WHO and INTERGROWTH-21<sup>st</sup> project:

 - `ig_nbs` - INTERGROWTH-21<sup>st</sup> Newborn Size standards
   (including very preterm)